 Current events are changing the world.
 Communication and collaboration via digital means has become critical for business continuity.
 Decisions need to be made to adapt and maximize the potential for success.

-In an earlier blog, IR’s Chief Marketing and Product Officer, Kevin Ryder, talked about the need to accelerate the digital workplace.
-And I agree – it is essential that businesses adapt to the new working norm.
+In the current global climate, there is an urgent need to accelerate the digital workplace – it is essential that businesses adapt to the new working norm.
 And that doesn’t just mean having the tools and systems in place to enable productivity.
 We also need to consider the employee experience; how do you keep the workforce engaged?
 How do you keep teams connected?
 How do you maintain a positive company culture at a distance?
 These are the questions business leaders everywhere should be asking themselves.

 Last week, I spoke with Bill Haskins, Senior Analyst and Partner at Wainhouse Research, to get his insights into industry trends and strategies organizations can take to address the challenges of the rapidly changing workplace.
 I wanted to share some of the key takeaways from that discussion.